a-sit-plus/warden-supreme/docs/docs/bg/threatmodels.md

 - It showcases that client‑side defenses alone (root checks, anti‑debug, obfuscation) can be removed or bypassed once an attacker controls the binary, reinforcing the need for server‑side verification based on cryptography rather than heuristics.
-- It serves as a real‑world illustration that repackaging is mechanically feasible but strategically futile against services that enforce hardware‑backed attestation and app‑identity binding.
+- It serves as a real‑world illustration that repackaging is feasible but strategically futile against services that enforce hardware‑backed attestation and app‑identity binding.

 **Why this fails under proper attestation:**